egordorichev/BurningKnight/marketing.md

  + also make sure to include the key in the press mail right at the top
  + subject: here's your key to genre game name launching on day x

+# whenverv

+* dog or some pet, that you can pet, send to can you pet the dog tweet account
+* forshadow the ending with tech tiles (more of them in secret rooms)

 # Release day

 * Reddit